Ensembl/plant-scripts/README.md

 See examples and documentation in folder [repeats](./repeats/).

-If you plant to annotate repeats you must first:
+If you want to annotate repeats you must first run:

     make install_repeats